orocommerce/documentation/user_guide/shipping/shipping_checkout.rst

-Shipping in the Checkout (Front Store)
+Shipping in the Checkout (Storefront)
 --------------------------------------

 .. begin